-Application - dual-designated benchmarks
+Application -

+Provisions of this Instrument not applicable in relation to dual-designated benchmarks
-- 40.2.(1) Sections 30 to 33 do not apply to a designated benchmark administrator or to a benchmark contributor in relation to a designated commodity benchmark that is also a designated critical benchmark. - (2) This Part does not apply to a designated benchmark administrator in relation to a designated commodity benchmark if - (a) the benchmark is also a designated critical benchmark, and - (b) the underlying interest of the benchmark is gold, silver, platinum or palladium. - (3) The provisions set out in subsection (4) do not apply to a designated benchmark administrator in relation to a designated commodity benchmark if all of the following apply: - (a) the benchmark is determined from input data arising from transactions of the commodity that is the underlying interest of the benchmark; - (b) the commodity is of a type in respect of which parties to the transactions referred to in paragraph (a), in the ordinary course of business, make or take physical delivery of the commodity;

-- (c) the benchmark is also a designated regulated-data benchmark.

-- (4) For the purposes of subsection (3), the following provisions do not apply:

-- (a) subsections 11(1) and (2);

-- (b) section 40.9;

-- (c) section 40.10, other than subparagraph (1)(f)(ii);

-- (d) paragraph 40.12(2)(a);

-- (e) section 40.14.
+- 40.240.1.(1) Sections 30 to 33 do not apply to a designated benchmark administrator in relation to a benchmark that is - (a) a designated commodity benchmark that is also, and - (b) a designated critical benchmark. - (2) This Part does not apply to a designated benchmark administrator in relation to a designated commodity benchmark if - (a) the benchmark is also a designated critical benchmark, and - (b) the underlying interest of the benchmark is gold, silver, platinum or palladium. - (3) The provisions set out in subsection Subsection (4) do not applyapplies to a designated benchmark administrator in relation to a designated commodity benchmark if all of the following apply: - (a) the benchmark is determined from input data arising from transactions of the commodity that is the underlying interest of the benchmark; - (b) the commodity is of a type in respect of which parties to the transactions referred to in paragraph (a), in the ordinary course of business, make or take physical delivery of the commodity; - (c) the benchmark is also a designated regulated-data benchmark. - (4) For the purposes of subsection (3), the The following provisions do not apply in the circumstances referred to in subsection (3): - (a) subsections 11(1) and (2); - (b) section 40.940.8; - (c) section 40.1040.9, other than subparagraph (1)(f)(ii); - (d) paragraph 40.12(240.11(2)(a); - (e) section 40.1440.13.

-Provisions of this Instrument not applicable to designated commodity benchmarks
+Provisions of this Instrument not applicable in relation to designated commodity benchmarks

-- 40.3.
-The following provisions do not apply to a designated benchmark administrator, a benchmark contributor or a specified person or company in relation to a designated commodity benchmark:
+- 40.3 40.2.
+The following provisions do not apply to a designated benchmark administrator, a benchmark contributor or a specified any other person or company specified in the provisions in relation to a designated commodity benchmark:

 - (a) Part 3, other than subsection 5(1) and sections 6, 11, 12 and 13;

 - (b) Part 4, other than section 17;

 - (c) sections 18 and 21;

 - (d) Part 6;

 - (e) Part 7.